Cardinals Nature and Culture Club

 To glorify God through exploring His creation and God honoring cultural experiences.

-In nature outings we will explore numerous locations throughout the state to see and study firsthand what we are studying in classes at HLSPV.
-We will visit sites that will help us further our studies of mammals, astronomy, insects, birds, and trees.
+In nature outings we will explore numerous locations throughout the state to see and study firsthand what we are studying in classes at Excelsior We will visit sites that will help us further our studies of mammals, astronomy, insects, birds, trees, Biology, Chemistry, and Physics.

 This has a two-fold intent 1) to explore the earth that God has given us and delight in His magnificence through enjoying his creation and 2) to learn more about the earth so we can fulfill our God-given command to “subdue the earth” (Gen 1:28).